-In order to collect your mini tort under Michigan no-fault insurance law, our Michigan mini tort lawyers recommend you begin by gathering the following documents:
+In order to collect your mini tort under Michigan No-Fault insurance law, our Michigan mini tort lawyers recommend you begin by gathering the following documents:

 If you do not have a car repair estimate, and choose to send photographs instead, our mini tort lawyers suggest you send at least one photograph of your vehicle that includes the license plate, to establish vehicle identification.

-If you have PLPD (public liability and property damage) coverage only, meaning you have no collision coverage, you may also want to make a photocopy of your vehicle title and include it with your documentation.
+If you have PLPD (personal liability and property damage) coverage only, meaning you have no collision coverage, you may also want to make a photocopy of your vehicle title and include it with your documentation.

 You will be sending this information to the insurance company of the person who caused the car accident.
 The insurance company is frequently listed on the police report or UD-10.
 If the insurance company information is left blank, make copies, and send this information to the person who caused the car accident, and he will turn it over to his own insurance company.